RuthLD/Columbia_Data_Bootcamp/README.md

 # Project Summaries
 🔗 [Portfolio website](https://ruthdorton.com/portfolio)
 🔗[Tableau Portfolio](https://public.tableau.com/profile/ruth.dorton#!/?newProfile=&activeTab=0)
+## Heart Disease Prediction | Group Project | [Github](https://github.com/pasmi369/Heart_Analysis_Detection_Project)
+For the group project, I worked with Pashmina Sangani, Hulya Nohut, and Maria Gribbon.
+The goal was to apply as many of the tools we learned in the nineteen previous weeks. we wanted to focus on health, so we found a large dataset related to cardiovascular disease prediction.
+The data was downloaded from [Kaggle](https://www.kaggle.com/sulianova/cardiovascular-disease-dataset/).
+I handled the code for the learning models portion of the group project.
+I also wrote a summary of the final project for my [blog](https://ruthdorton.com/blog/f/bootcamp-group-project-reflection).
 ## Amazon Vine Analysis | [Github](https://github.com/RuthLD/Amazon_Vine_Analysis)
 The purpose of this analysis was to use PySpark to perform the ETL process to extract the dataset, transform the data, connect to an AWS RDS instance, and load the transformed data into pgAdmin.
 * PySpark to determine if there is any bias toward favorable reviews from Vine members in the Digital Video Game Reviews dataset